 How does Workplace Innovation really work?

-Some (social) scientists and psychologists have examined different models to explain how optimizing the work model can drive performance:
+Some (social) scientists and psychologists have examined different models to explain how optimising the work model can drive performance:

 Drawing on four decades of scientific research on human motivation, career analyst Dan Pink exposes the mismatch between what science knows and what business does—and how that affects every aspect of our lives.